The Explorer’s Passage Terms & Conditions

 Flights and Luggage

 - Given the active nature of our Trips, smaller car/van/plane sizes across the globe, and rising airline fees, we highly recommend packing light.
-Depending on your trip, a 25 – 60 pound backpack is Please contact one of our Adventure Consultants who can assist you in determining the appropriate size for your Trip.
+Please refer to your specific trip packing list and/or itinerary for our recommended pack / luggage size.
+If you have any questions please contact one of our Adventure Consultants who can assist you.

 - We direct you to your airline for the most current allowance policies.
 Minor luggage handling is included during our Trips, though you will be required to carry your luggage in airports, hotels, and other public areas.
 We accept no responsibility for lost or damaged luggage.